 The sample size for the detailed data collection has been identified during the process of planning for the baseline of Phase II interventions and used the following methodology to arrive at the final sample size.
 The same was applied and the same respondents covered as a part of the endline evaluation of the BoC intervention.

-The study was based on a sample study methodology using stratified random sampling.
+The study was based on a sample study methodology using stratified random sampling as suggested by the Global Team.
 A longitudinal approach was followed collecting samples across four quarters of the year.
 Since in the case of CARE India the activities included strengthening of defunct groups as well as formation of new groups the sample spread also factored that in ensuring adequate representation from different segments and categories.
 Sample size was calculated using the formula